p3trichorr/soal-shift-sisop-modul-1-I07-2021/README.md

 To solve the problem from number 1b, first I will use command grep ERROR, so it will only show the line that only have ERROR text in it, next I will use command cut, so I can get the information only from the third `:` until the fourth `:`, because there are no other `:` after the third one, the information that I will get according to the `syslog.log` file is from the log type until the username, after that I will use command cut again, so I can only get the information from the 0 zero `(` until the first `(`, so then it will only printed the log type and log messages, after that I will use command `sort` so it will be sorted by alphabetical order and it will be easier to read, and lastly I will use command `uniq -c` so it will show the number of repeated log type and messages.

 **c.
 Show The Number Of Occurrences Of The Error And Info For Each User**

+In number 1C, we need to show the number of occurances of the error and info for each user
 ```
 Error: cat syslog.log|grep ERROR|cut -d "(" -f2|cut -d ")" -f1|sort|uniq -c
 Info: cat syslog.log|grep INFO|cut -d "(" -f2|cut -d ")" -f1|sort|uniq -c